abradley2/melcore/README.md

 store.dispatch('DO_SOMETHING', {data: 'hello'})
 ```

+# Initialization

+Store gets it's initial state idiomatically by just dispatching an action agreed
+upon to be the "start" for your application.
+I prefer this as to increasing the
+function signature to setup reducers and the store like in redux.

+Calling `store.init()` will dispatch the `__INIT__` action to all reducers with
+no initial arguments.
+Do this on app start, and have each reducer return their
+initial state as a result of this action.

+Of course, you can always just define and use your own action string as the "init",
+rather than the built-in one.

 # Action Creators

 There is a `bindActionCreators` method which will have all functions of the map